-- Physiology I with Lab. - G. A grade of "C" or better is required on all ADN general education courses taken. - H. ADN general education course grades submitted through the end of the college spring and/or summer semesters will be used to compute the GPA for the upcoming Spring admission and grades submitted at the end of the fall semester will be used to compute the GPA for the upcoming Fall admission. - I. There is no time limit on the required ADN general education courses; however, if an applicant has more than two (2) enrollments in achieving a grade of "C or higher" within a 5-year period on College Algebra, Anatomy & Physiology I with Lab, and/or Anatomy & Physiology II w/ Lab, a GPA of 2.8 or higher is recommended. - J. An applicant, who has attended another ADN or BSN program, will also have their nursing course grades included in the GPA.
+- A. An applicant must have completed, be enrolled in, or be eligible to take College Algebra and Anatomy & Physiology I with Lab. - B. A grade of "C" or better is required on all ADN general education courses taken. - C. There is no time limit on the required ADN general education courses; however, only two (2) enrollments within the last five years in achieving a grade of "C or higher" on College Algebra, Anatomy & Physiology I with Lab, and Anatomy & Physiology II with Lab will be considered for the ADN program. - D. An applicant, who has attended another ADN or BSN program, will also have their nursing course grades include in the GPA.